 Dressing Up and Looking Glamorous

 A first night out can be hard for a new mom, because you might still be adapting to your “post-baby” body and you might feel self-conscious, especially if you’ll be attending parties with other women who haven’t had babies and are looking as slender and stylish as ever.
 Start with a mental attitude that as a mother, you are beautiful – all your perceived negative points are totally non-existent to anyone but yourself.

 Make sure you pack a few nursing bra pads in your clutch to help prevent nipple leaks and stay dry and comfortable through the evening.
-Read more in our article about essential breastfeeding accessories.

 Having a Drink